 Ordering Tom&Sawyer pet meals for your cat or dog is easy!

 It is nearly impossible for cats and dogs to get all of the nutrients they require from food alone so any pet food must have added supplements if it is to be intended for long term feeding and especially if the pet is only fed one recipe.
-Tom&Sawyer created a proprietary vitamin & supplement blend to balance each pet meal to the standards of the National Research Council (NRC).
+Tom&Sawyer created a proprietary vitamin & supplement blend to balance each pet meal to meet and exceed the recommended allowance standards of the National Research Council (NRC).

-Just like Tom&Sawyer differs from commercial pet food by using real fresh human grade food ingredients, our supplement is also made in human grade nutraceutical facilities, so the bioavailability is much greater and is made to stricter standards then pet nutraceuticals.
+Just like Tom&Sawyer differs from commercial pet food by using real fresh human grade food ingredients, our supplement is also food grade or pharma grade, so the bioavailability is much greater and is made to stricter standards then feed grade supplements.

 This is a misconception.